-User experience includes mobile and desktop browsing, so maintain a readable font style, size, and colour, as well as ease of navigation to plummet your bounce rate further.
+User experience includes mobile and desktop browsing, so maintain a readable font style, size, and colour and ease of navigation to plummet your bounce rate further.

 7. Utilise Internal Link Building in Your Content

-When adding internal links, use clear, relevant, and descriptive anchor texts.
+Use clear, relevant, and descriptive anchor texts when adding internal links.
 That way, readers will know where the link will bring them and how it relates to your content.